jovotech/jovo-starter-web-overlay/README.md

     $ npm i -g jovo-cli

     # This will download the template and install the dependencies
-    $ jovo new my-voice-overlay --template starter-web-embeddedchat
+    $ jovo new my-voice-overlay --template starter-web-overlay

     $ cd my-my-voice-overlay
     ```